TheoEwzZer/Area/README.md

 #### Google Calendar Actions

 - **New event added**: This trigger fires every time a new event is added to your Google Calendar.
+- **Event deleted**: This trigger fires every time an event is deleted from your Google Calendar.
+- **Event modified**: This trigger fires every time an event is modified in your Google Calendar.

 #### Google Calendar Reactions